 As a Lutheran church, the LCiGB understands that the church exists and lives where it is gathered around the preaching of the Word and the administration of the Sacraments.
-In 2013, the LCiGB provided:
+In 2014, the LCiGB provided:

-- regular meetings for its pastors, giving them opportunities to discuss matters of mutual interest and concern, and to experience spiritual refreshment; three such meetings were held in 2013; - a residential retreat for pastors, held in October, providing rest and refreshment, and an opportunity to pray and worship together, as well as deepening knowledge of other forms of spirituality; - provision of pastoral services for congregations without a pastor living locally, and for those with a pastoral vacancy; - joint services of worship on special occasions
+- regular meetings for its pastors, giving them opportunities to discuss matters of mutual interest and concern, and to experience spiritual refreshment; - a residential retreat for pastors, held in October, providing rest and refreshment, and an opportunity to pray and worship together, as well as deepening knowledge of other forms of spirituality; - provision of pastoral services for congregations without a pastor living locally, and for those with a pastoral vacancy; - · joint services of worship on special occasions.